-Figure 3-10 shows the DC power terminal block on the two-sided chassis with power supplies on the side.
-Figure 3-11 shows the AC power terminal block for the same chassis.
+Figure 3-10 shows the DC power connector block on the two-sided chassis with power supplies on the side.
+Figure 3-11 shows the AC power connector block for the same chassis.

-Connect the grounds and DC power signals to this terminal block by inserting the wires (max.
-14 gauge wire) in the proper slots, then tightening the screws adjacent to the slots to secure the connections.
+Connect the grounds and DC power signals to this block by inserting the wires in the proper slots, then tightening the screws adjacent to the slots to secure the connections.
 For safety reasons, no more than one-eighth inch (0.125") of each connecting wire should be exposed.
-No uninsulated wire should be visible from the terminal block.
+No uninsulated wire should be visible from the power connector block.

-The power terminal block also provides dual power connections at V_A and V_B where redundant power feeds are required.
+The power connector block also provides dual power connections at V_A and V_B where redundant power feeds are required.
 The V_A pins feed power supply slot F1, and the V_B pins feed power supply slot F2.

 In addition, you can connect the $\mathbf{V_N}$ pins of the block to an external -48V source for powering voice cards and their circuits.
-The \mathbf{COM} (common) pin is the systems digital ground connection, and the \mathbf{RGR} (ringer) pin is for connecting an external 20 Hz ring generator input to the chassis.
+The \mathbf{COM} (common) pin is for a signal ground connection, and the \mathbf{RGR} (ringer) pin is for an external 20 Hz ringing input to the chassis.
 The ringing voltage bias is selected by a connection to $\mathbf{V{N^+}}$ or $\mathbf{V{N^-}}$.